SatoshiumAI/satoshium-us/chronicle/sources/README.md

 * Archived representations
 * Provenance structures

-These relationships help establish a broader historical context.
+The Chronicle Relationship Model governs structured relationship semantics.

-Relationships should use controlled values where direction or meaning matters.
+Relationships should use approved Controlled Values where direction or meaning matters.

 ---

-## Source Limitations
+# Source Limitations

 Sources are not always complete, current, independent, or available.